abid-mohamed/Mapping_the_Spatio-Temporal_Distribution_of_Burned_Areas_in_the_Amazon/README.md

 [*I. Data Analysis & Missing Data :arrow_right:*](./1_data_analysis_%26_missing_data/README.md)
 #

-# Mapping the Spatio-Temporal Distribution of Fires in the Amazon from 2001 to 2020: An Ensemble Modeling Approach
+# Mapping the Spatio-Temporal Distribution of burned areas in the Amazon from 2001 to 2020: An Ensemble Modeling Approach

 ## Overview
 This project was conducted during my 6-month internship at King Abdullah University of Science and Technology (KAUST).
 It was supervised by Prof. Paula Moraga and Dr. Jonatan A. González.